krishchopra/advent-of-code-2025/README.md

+## Advent of Code 2025
-# Our solutions to the 2025 Advent of Code [https://adventofcode.com/2025](challenges)!
+Our solutions to the 2025 Advent of Code [challenges](https://adventofcode.com/2025)!